 Sow winter to late spring or sow in late summer to autumn.

-INDOORS: Sow in punnets on the surface of a well-drained, seed raising mix.
+Indoors for early & quick plants: Sow in punnets on the surface of a well-drained, seed raising mix.

 First – gently rub seeds briefly between sheets of fine sandpaper to allow moisture to more easily penetrate the hard seed surface.